 Applying to medical school is not cheap by any stretch of the imagination.
 You will face fee after fee after fee—and secondary applications are no exception.

 Unlike primary application fees, secondary fees are paid directly to the schools, which is why applicants receive so many secondary application requests.
-Secondaries are a win-win for medical schools since they can both collect additional fees and better determine which candidates are most passionate about attending their program.
+Secondaries are a win-win for medical schools, as they can both collect additional fees and better identify which candidates are most passionate about attending their program.

-Since secondary fees are paid directly to the schools, the secondary fees vary.
-Secondary application fees can be anywhere from free (University of Texas Southwestern Medical School) to $100 (Baylor College of Medicine) in Texas, with the majority of schools charging $60.
+Since secondary fees are paid directly to the schools, they vary.
+Secondary application fees in Texas range from free to $100, with most schools charging $60.

 TMDSAS Secondary Questions